-The Railway Industry Association (RIA) and Rail Forum East Midlands (RFEM) have signed a Memorandum of Understanding (MoU) setting out how the two organisations will work together to increase the recognition of the value of the rail supply chain in the East Midlands and nationally.
+The Railway Industry Association (RIA) and Rail Forum Midlands (RFEM) have signed a Memorandum of Understanding (MoU) setting out how the two organisations will work together to increase the recognition of the value of the rail supply chain in the East Midlands and nationally.

 The MoU, confirmed in early 2018, will mean members of both organisations will benefit from increased collaboration, through:

 - The sharing of relevant policy and technical information as well as on events and services;